 The fountain was nicknamed "Porkenbeken," a word play in German that means "pelvis with a trident," but it is hard to ignore the fact that this nickname is very closely related the name of the mayor of Purknebek at the time.
 So why a pelvis, you may ask?
-In the statue of Neptune, God of the sea, standing in a water basin (made of red granite) and holding a trident in his hands, lying on his left shoulder.
+In the statue of Neptune, God of the sea, the god standing in a water basin (made of red granite) and holds a trident in his hands, lying on his left shoulder.

 The trident is a symbol of Neptune’s great power.
 He is standing over a giant oyster that is being pulled by four tritons.
 Around the shell are many statues of marine life.

 On the edges of the fountain are four women who symbolize the four great rivers of Germany: the Rhine, the Elbe, the Oder and the Vistula.